gavincyi/gavincyi.github.io/_drafts/2023-11-12-pycon-ireland.md

 It was a great time there though the time was too short due to chores during weekend.
 My first time there was in 2019 and it was hosted in the same venue, Radisson Blu.
-I was glad to see both the familar and new faces in the conference.
+I was glad to see both the ~~old~~ familar and new faces in the conference.

 ## Same old

-The conference is hosted in a 2-day length, and most of the time, two speaker and workshop sessions were run in parallel.
+It is hosted in a 2-day length, and most of the time, two speaker and workshop sessions were run in parallel.
 The topics still covers the following technical areas

 - Core Python